-Seven other states impose assessments that are percentages of revenues: Kentucky, up to 1%, 2%, or 6% of average daily revenue per patient bed (depending on type of facility); Rhode Island, 5.5% of gross patient revenue; New Hampshire, 5.5% of net patient services revenue; West Virginia, 5.5% of gross receipts by nursing facilities; Arkansas, 6% of statewide gross receipts for services; Maine, 6% of net operating revenue; and Oregon, up to 6% of gross revenue.
-In Oklahoma, the total amount to be collected is equal to 6% of total gross revenues of all such facilities divided by total number of patient days; that amount is apportioned among individual nursing homes based on their number of patient days.
-Assessments in Connecticut, Florida, Georgia, Michigan, Mississippi, Nevada, and Ohio are set by state agencies, subject to federal limits on nursing home assessments.
-Michigan also charges \$2.20 per licensed bed annually.
+Eleven other states impose assessments that are percentages of revenues: Kentucky, up to 1%, 2%, or 6% of average daily revenue per patient bed (depending on type of facility); Arizona, up to 3.5% of net patient service revenue; Hawaii, up to 4% of net patient service revenue; Rhode Island, 5.5% of gross patient revenue; New Hampshire, 5.5% of net patient services revenue; West Virginia, 5.5% of gross receipts by nursing facilities; Arkansas, 6% of statewide gross receipts for services; Maine, 6% of net operating revenue; New York, 6.8% of gross receipts at any residential care facilities; and Oregon, up to 6% of gross revenue.
+In Oklahoma, the total amount to be collected is equal to 6% of total gross revenues of all such facilities divided by total number of patient-days; that amount is apportioned among individual nursing homes based on their number of patient-days.
+Assessments in Connecticut, Delaware, Florida, Georgia, Idaho, Indiana, Kansas, Michigan, Mississippi, Nevada, Ohio, Pennsylvania, Washington, and Wyoming are set by state agencies, subject to federal limits on nursing home assessments.
+Delaware's fee may be up to \$26 per resident-day.
+Massachusetts' rate (based on non-Medicare patient-days) must be sufficient to collect \$145 million annually.
+In Pennsylvania it must be sufficient to collect at least \$50 million annually.
+Maryland's fees are based 50% on the ratio of a nursing home's admissions to all admissions in the state, and 50% on the ratio of its gross operating revenue to total revenues statewide.
+Michigan's fee may not exceed 6% of total industry revenues; the state also charges \$2.20 per licensed bed annually.